t288msd/docker-spyserver/README.md

 3. cd to the spyserver directory
 4. adjust the docker-compose.yml to your required settings
-5. download the image and start the container: docker compose up -d
+5. download the image and start the container using: docker compose up -d
+6. look at the docker compose logs and fix the errors
+7. startup SDRSharp or similar on your PC. change the Source to sdr://192.168.1.213:5555 and bob is hopefully your uncle!